Skip to content

 -o jsonpath='{.metadata.annotations.tested-service}'

-That will point to the specific otel collector instance the test was run against.
+This points to the specific OTEL collector instance the test ran against.
 If this pod is in an errored state, its logs should give a clear explanation of what went wrong.
 For example, consider this incorrect configuration for the opentelemetry-collector-daemonset, which tried to configure a processor within the service, instead of as a top-level key under config:

 opentelemetry-collector-daemonset: